mbstuart/excel-reader-dotnet/README.md

 A C# library for extracting data from xlsx files

+This uses NPOI in order to read the XLSX file.

 #### Input excel
 Excels must have:
 1. One piece of tabular data per sheet